localstack/snowflake-docs/content/en/user-guide/polaris-catalog/index.md

 ### Create an Iceberg table

 You can create an Iceberg table using the `CREATE ICEBERG TABLE` statement.
-In this example, you can create an external volume called `v_demo`:
+In this example, you can create an external volume called `v_demo` (note that this volume points to a local S3 bucket in the LocalStack AWS emulator):

 ```sql
 CREATE OR REPLACE EXTERNAL VOLUME v_demo